wp-plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.1.3 =

+* Added a link on the plugins page to the plugin settings page for easy access after install.

 = 2.1.2 =

-* Alittle bit of house cleaning, updates to changelog and readme.txt for correct output with current version.
+* A little bit of house cleaning, updates to changelog and readme.txt for correct output with current version.

 = 2.1.1 =